Vegan BBQ with a ZING! These Peri Peri Grilled Chicken Style Taquitos pack a punch and are a great addition to your next BBQ party.

 To find out more about giving your vegan barbecue that special something, head over to the Quorn website and read my full article on '4 tips to take your vegan BBQ to the next level'.

-What’s in this Peri Peri Grilled Chicken Style Taquitos recipe
+What's in this Vegan Taquitos Recipe

 For this recipe I've made my own homemade tortillas from scratch using wheat flour - but if you're in a rush, or simply want a little more convenience, feel free to replace the homemade option with store-bought tortilla wraps (plain or wholemeal, both are fine!).
 For a gluten-free option, I recommend using store-bought gluten-free wraps, luckily there's a whole bunch of options available nowadays!